 How we did the intermittent fasting

-I skip breakfast each day I ALSO eat 2 meals, the 1st at approximately 1pm and the second around 8pm.
-Then, hubby and I fasted for 16 hours until we start eating again the following day at 1pm.
+I skip breakfast every day, I ALSO eat 2 meals, the 1st at approximately 1pm and the second around 8pm.
+Then, hubby and I fast for 16 hours until we start eating again the following day at 1pm.

 Surprisingly, since the I’ve been intermittent fasting I’ve actually increased muscle mass and I have also decreased body fat ( from 31% now 23%).